revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/01-IntroductionToAngular.md

 <summary><b>Show Answer</b></summary>
 <blockquote markdown="1">

-On a SPA, after the initial page load, no more HTML gets sent over the network.
-Instead, only data gets requested from the server (or sent to the server).
+On a SPA, after the initial page load, no more HTML gets sent over the network.Instead, only data gets requested from the server (or sent to the server).

 </blockquote>
 </details>

  ---

-7. Does refreshing a whole page needed in SPA?
+7.Does refreshing a whole page needed in SPA?

 ![Medium](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/Medium%20(2).svg)